Snaresbrook Lease Extension - Free Consultation

 Increase your lease and increase your Snaresbrook property value

-Leasehold properties in Snaresbrook with more than 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+Leasehold residencies in Snaresbrook with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges warrant it.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement